Sleepful/blog/docs/bribri.md

 ## Clase
 negacion:
 au: "no"
-que: "no" pero en oracion
+kë: "no" pero en oracion

 ## Quiz